 If you use Gorgias, you can view revenue statistics and other statistics (like first response time and first resolution time).

 If you’re on another helpdesk, extract your ticket data from your helpdesk via CSV, then extract your order data from your ecommerce platform.
-You can attribute an order to a support conversation if it happened within seven days of the customer support interaction.
+You can attribute an order to a support conversation if it happened within five days of the customer support interaction.